How technology use is impacting children’s motor skills

 When children spend hours on computer games, they are lacking the time and opportunity spent outdoors playing basketball and riding their bike around obstacles.
-During computer games their head and body remain inactive.
+During computer games children's thumbs move but their head and body remain inactive.
 Their body isn’t practicing the necessary skills of throwing and catching, dodging the family pet in the backyard, or walking across various terrains such as hills, curbs, and playgrounds.

-Children are avoiding 6 to 8 hours of active play outdoors or riding a bike.
-As a result we have young children who are struggling with the concept of personal space, as well as finding it difficult to sit still and focus during mat time, hold a pencil correctly, and are often bumping in to their peers outdoors at recess and lunch time.
+As a result of physical inactivity, we are seeing some young children who are struggling with the concept of personal space, as well as finding it difficult to sit still and focus during mat time, hold a pencil correctly, and are often bumping in to their peers outdoors at recess and lunch time.